BuenaPeninnahQuadros/overthewire_bandit_writeup/bandit.md

 ### Level 7 to Level 8

-grep command can print lines that match patterns
+The grep command can print lines that match patterns.
+Pipe operator is used to combine two or more commands.
 '''
 cat data.txt | grep millionth
 '''